RoyChao19477/SEMamba/README.md

 # SEMamba
 This is the official implementation of the SEMamba paper.
+For more details, please refer to: [An Investigation of Incorporating Mamba for Speech Enhancement](https://arxiv.org/abs/2405.06573)

 Note: The complete code will be released in the future.